-I have 3 children in the age from 2-8 years old.
+I have 3 children between the age of 2-8 years old.
 All of them enjoyed this fun Valentine’s day activity.

-The little once could work on their fine motor skills and try following their heart lines with their self-made paint brushes.
+The little ones could work on their fine motor skills and try following their heart lines with their self-made paintbrushes.

 We all enjoyed this lovely Valentine’s day card project and had a good time.

 If you are looking for cool Valentine’s day phrases take a look here.